 Strikes and your pension

-One-day, legal strikes by members of the Elementary Teachers' Federation of Ontario began on December 10.
+Strikes by members of the Ontario Secondary School Teachers' Federation began on April 20.
 What impact, if any, does a legal work stoppage have on your Teachers' pension?

 Your pension credit is not affected during a legal strike – your employer reports a loss of salary only.
 The loss of salary affects your future pension only if: